Hampton Court Conference

-The Hampton Court Conference was a meeting in January 1604, convened at Hampton Court Palace, for discussion between King James I of England and representatives of the Church of England, including leading English Puritans.
+The Hampton Court Conference was held in England in 1604, between King James I and members of the Church of England and the Puritan group.
 The conference resulted in the 1604 Book of Common Prayer and, in 1611, the King James Version of the Bible.

 Attendance

+Background

-While the meeting was originally scheduled for November 1603, an outbreak of plague meant it was postponed until February.
-The conference was called in response to a series of requests for reform set down in the Millenary Petition by the Puritans, a document which supposedly contained the signatures of 1000 Puritan ministers, including Henry Robinson, Anthony Watson, Tobias Matthew, Thomas Dove, Anthony Rudd, Thomas Bilson, Gervase Babington, Deans Lancelot Andrewes, John Overall, James Montague, William Barlow, Giles Tomson and Thomas Ravis.
-Also John Rainolds (sometimes written as Reynolds), the president of Corpus Christi College, Oxford.
+The conference was called in response to a series of requests for reform set down in the Millenary Petition, a document which contained the signatures of 1000 Puritan ministers.
+The signatories included Henry Robinson, Anthony Watson, Tobias Matthew, Thomas Dove, Anthony Rudd, Thomas Bilson, Gervase Babington, Deans Lancelot Andrewes, John Overall, James Montague, William Barlow, Giles Tomson and Thomas Ravis as well as John Rainolds (sometimes written as Reynolds), the president of Corpus Christi College, Oxford.

+While the meeting was originally scheduled for November 1603, an outbreak of plague meant it was postponed until January and moved to Hampton Court Palace.

 There were three meetings over a period of five days.

+Nine bishops and seven deans attended the meetings, including John Whitfit, Richard Bancroft (1544-1610) and Lancelot Andrewes (1555-1626).

+The bishops choose four moderate Puritans to attend the meetings - they were John Rainolds, Laurence Chaderton, Thomas Sparke and John Knewstubs.

 First meeting

-The conference set off with a meeting between James and his bishops about some of the Puritan complaints detailed in the Millenary Petition, particularly the complaints about the Catholic terms Absolution and Confirmation.
+The conference started on 14 January at the King’s Privy Chamber on the first floor of the palace.
+James met with the bishops to discuss some of the Puritan complaints detailed in the Millenary Petition, particularly the complaints about the Catholic terms Absolution and Confirmation.
 The King, after ending his talks with the bishops, claimed he was "well satisfied", and declared that "the manner might be changed and some things cleared".
 Private baptism, especially when administered by women, would prove to be a more intense argument between James and his bishops, but James eventually persuaded them that only ministers should administer baptisms.

+Second meeting

+The second day of the conference (16 January) was a joint meeting of James, the bishops and the Puritans - James started the meeting by rebuking the Puritans and immediately rejecting their requests for liturgical changes.

 James then turned his attention to ecclesiastical discipline.
 Excommunication for "trifles and twelvepenny matters" was to be abolished, and the often hasty trial policies of the commissaries' court were to be reviewed and amended by the Lord Chancellor and Lord Chief Justice.
 For the Puritan complaint that punishment should be enforced by Christ's own institution, James held the view that bishops should not exercise ecclesiastical discipline solely, though he did not speak of any specific method that he would use to remedy this.

+John Rainolds then raised the subject of creating a new translation of the Bible, rather than continuing the use of the Geneva Bible; this was agreed by James.